phillipsar2/aspen_snakemake/README.md

 * Variants are then filtered for:
         10 < DP < 75 & less than 10% missing data: 465,991 (n = 174)
         10 < DP < 90 & less than 10% missing data: 547,124 (n = 1,206)
+* After filtering, 87 samples (`metadata/samples_to_drop_from_vcf.txt`) were excluded on the critera of: genotype was duplicately sequenced (kept the better of the two), mean coverage < 10, percent of missing SNPs > 20%, ploidy could not be determined (see below), percent of reads mapped < 85%
 * Multiple LD filters were assessed:
 	+ one SNP per 500 bp
 	+ LD thinning with PLINK with r^2 threshold of 0.1